zeyuid/ARES/README.md

 1. Software PLC is developed based on [Awlsim - S7 compatible Programmable Logic Controller](https://github.com/mbuesch/awlsim).

 	The modifications include:
 	1).
-Supplement a Process mimicking module (i.e., Process_mimic), which should be stored at the root.
+Supplemented a Process mimicking module (i.e., Process_mimic), which should be stored at the root. \\
 	2).
-Revise the "awlsimhw_debug" module, to support the online attack detection.
+Revised the awlsimhw_debug module, to support the online attack detection. \\
 	3).
-Supplement an interface of PLC simulation, to support the quick rebooting of the PLC execution, i.e., Elevator_300project.awlpro.
+Supplemented an interface of PLC simulation, to support the quick rebooting of the PLC execution, i.e., Elevator_300project.awlpro. \\

-		Usages:
+	4).
+Revised the functions, such as .awlsim.core.hardware.py, to define the data interface with Process_mimic

 		cd ./awlsim
 		python awlsim-server Elevator_300project.awlpro
 		python awlsim-client -r RUN